dp2712/data-512/data-512-A2/README.md

-#The objective of this analysis to determine whether the Wikipedia Talk corpus contains bias or the characteristics of that bias and highlight its potential consequences
+<h1>The objective of this analysis to determine whether the Wikipedia Talk corpus contains bias or the characteristics of that bias and highlight its potential consequences</h1>